 Over multiple visits we observed motile green Chloromonas krienitzii cells below the snow surface develop into an orange bloom at the surface (Figure 5).
 Previous work has shown that this species can appear as distinct green and orange morphologies [10], but this paper is the first to document a bloom dominated by this species change color in the field.
 The transition over weeks suggests that this process is mediated by seasonal changes.
 Secondary pigments likely protect snow algae from the damaging effects of intense solar irradiation at the snow surface [40], which could be why we only observed green cells below the snow surface.

+Conclusion

-In conclusion, our study reveals substantial diversity within and between snow algae blooms.
+Our study reveals substantial diversity within and between snow algae blooms.
 We found greater diversity using rbcL metabarcoding than 18S, which suggests snow algae diversity may have been overlooked in studies that used only 18S.
 Species were differentially distributed along an elevational gradient, with distinct blooms dominated by Chloromonas, Sanguina, or Chlainomonas.
 Future studies will examine other taxa present in snow algae blooms, and their interactions in these globally important microbiomes.

 Acknowledgments